therealsaumil/emux/docs/emulating-tenda-ac15.md

 ### 5.1 Starting the Tenda AC15, attempt #3

-Set the `nvram=` parameter in `/armx/TENDA/config` as follows:
+Set the `nvram=` parameter in `/emux/TENDA/config` as follows:

 ```
-# Tenda AC15 ARM-X configuration
+# Tenda AC15 EMUX configuration
 #
 id=TENDA
 nvram=nvram_AC15.ini
 rootfs=squashfs-root
 randomize_va_space=0
 initcommands="export LD_PRELOAD=/lib/libnvram-armx.so:/lib/tenda_hooks_verbose.so;/etc_ro/init.d/rcS;/bin/sh"
-initpath=/etc_ro/armxinit
 ```

 Start the emulation once again as follows:

-1. Start the ARM-X Launcher with the Tenda AC15 kernel
+1. Start the EMUX Launcher with the Tenda AC15 kernel
-2. From the ARM-X Terminal, start the Tenda AC15 init scripts
+2. From the EMUX Docker shell, start the Tenda AC15 init scripts

 The startup process continues past `cfmd`.
 The system does not reboot.
 A condensed version of the output (with only the relevant parts) is shown below: